chatala1/wire/README.md

-# Wire - Multi-Feed Cybersecurity Aggregator
+# Signal - Multi-Feed Cybersecurity Aggregator

 A dark-themed GitHub Pages site that displays cybersecurity advisories and threat intelligence from multiple RSS/Atom feeds in a clean, responsive grid layout.